 - If you are requesting to skip bi-weekly payments, all payments must be within the same billing period.
 You can find your billing period at the top of your most recent monthly billing statement.

-Finally, if you are unable to make your upcoming payment(s) or are experiencing financial hardship, it may be a better idea to apply for hardship forbearance.
+Finally, if you are unable to make your upcoming payment(s) or are experiencing financial hardship, you may want to consider applying for a hardship forbearance.
 Please let us know as soon as you're experiencing the difficulty, and click here for more information on student loan refinance options or click here for options on private student loans.